Volt Europa: Germany

-In the 2019 European Election "Volt Deutschland" received 248,824 votes, 0.7% of the total votes in Germany.
-As a result, Volt Deutschland's leading candidate Damian Boeselager won one of Germany's 96 seats in the European Parliament.
+In the 2019 European Election, Volt Germany received 248,824 votes, 0.7% of the total votes in Germany.
+As a result, Volt Germany's leading candidate Damian Boeselager won one of Germany's 96 seats in the European Parliament.

-Volt Deutschland has won individual seats on a number of city councils.
+Volt Germany has won individual seats on a number of city councils.
 In local elections occurring the same day as the European Elections in 2019, Volt received 1.2% of the votes for the election to the City Council in Mainz, winning 1 seat.
 In Bavaria's 2020 local elections, the party won one seat each in Bamberg and Munich.
 In Munich, Volt subsequently became part of the governing coalition with the Social Democrats.
 Later that year, the party won seats on the city councils of Cologne, Bonn, Aachen, Siegen, Münster, Düsseldorf, and Paderborn.
 Volt was particularly strong in Cologne and Bonn, where it received around 5% of the votes, resulting in four and three seats, respectively.
-In March 2021, the party also won seats in Darmstadt, Frankfurt, Wiesbaden, Fulda and Heusenstamm in the 2021 Hessian local elections.
+The party also won seats in Darmstadt, Frankfurt, Wiesbaden, Fulda, and Heusenstamm in the 2021 Hessian local elections.
 The 6.5% vote share in Darmstadt, to win five of the 71 seats, was the party's best ever result in a German council.

+In the 2024 European Election, Volt Germany received 1,023,161 votes (2.6%), translating to three seats in the European Parliament.
+The MEPs elected were Damian Boeselager, Nela Riehl and Kai Tegethoff.